andremarcondesteixeira/TeixeiraSoftware.Finance.Money/README.md

 var aMillionMoneys = new Money(1000000, Currency.GetByLetterCode("XXX"));
 ```

 It is possible to get Currency instances by various ways.
-See the[TeixeiraSoftware.Finance.Currency](https://TeixeiraSoftware.github.io/TeixeiraSoftware.Finance.Currency/) package documentation for more info.
+See the [TeixeiraSoftware.Finance.Currency](https://TeixeiraSoftware.github.io/TeixeiraSoftware.Finance.Currency/) package documentation for more info.

 You can do math operations: